 |7||ITSM business analyst||$66,891|

 |14||Senior IT business analyst||$90,201|

-Overall, ICT Business Analyst involves overall development like systems planning, business process, re-engineering, monitoring, testing, and every other activity of the business.
+Overall, ICT Business Analyst involves development like systems planning, business process re-engineering, monitoring, testing, and every other business activity.

-Also, they prepare and maintain documentation including working procedure, required cost, modification on the systems' additional system components, and any other additional components.
+Also, they prepare and maintain documentation, including working procedures, required costs, modifications of the systems’ additional system components, and other different components.

-Every detail is expressed through documentation along with guidance and assistance in the system project.
+Every detail is expressed through documentation, guidance, and assistance in the system project.
 ICT Business Analyst is actively involved in decision-making and acts as a center of reference for the organization.